A Guide to Writing an Effective CV

 Hobbies / interests / volunteer activities

-Include volunteer activities, especially if you are beginning your career, that show your ability to take the initiative, contribution to the community, and leadership skills you gained as a result.
+Include volunteer activities, especially if you are beginning your career, that show your ability to take the initiative, your contribution to the community, and the leadership skills you gained as a result.
 Share interests to show that you are a well-rounded person, with a balance of sport and cultural interests.

 2. Things to Avoid

 Writing “CV” at the top of the page